Project

 openSUSE Build Service virtualized

-Added by Anonymous over 8 years ago
+Added by Anonymous almost 9 years ago

 All backend servers run now on one of three virtualization hosts using KVM: